 Where appropriate, the narrative on the results may suggest changes to Outage timing to minimise constraint costs whilst still achieving completion dates.

-The Company shall notify the Affected Parties by email, that the results of the economic impact assessment have been recorded in the Connections and Infrastructure Options Note.
+The Company shall notify the Affected Parties by email, that the results of the economic impact assessment have been recorded in the CION.

 Meeting of Lead Person(s)